BlakeAnd/link-dictionary/README.md

 * this is currently triggered by the SPACE BUTTON, notably this means that for now you will have to hit space before you hit enter to link words at the end of a line

-* so if we have "dog" saved as a link "my dog is the best" will become "my [[dog]] is the best"
+* so if we have "dog" saved as am autolink "my dog is the best" will become "my [[dog]] is the best"

 #### TO ADD A WORD
 * start a new line in roam